 - Your glasses, contacts, or hearing aids, if you use them

-- A record from your CPAP machine showing proper use for at least 90 days if you have sleep apnea
+- A record from your continuous positive airway pressure (CPAP) machine showing proper use for at least 90 days if you have sleep apnea

-- A letter from your cardiologist indicating you're safe to drive a DOT physical if you have heart issues
+- A letter from your cardiologist indicating you're safe to drive a DOT vehicle if you have heart issues

 - The results of recent heart tests, if you've had them